MangelMaxime/Thoth/docs/src/Content/Elmish/Debouncer.md

 ## Demo

-The following demo works like that:
+The demo works as follows:

 1. Ask the user to type something
 2. User **is typing**